jscarle/LightResults/README.md

 }
 ```

-Which really simplifies implementing the result pattern in a clear and verbose way.
+Which clearly and explicitly describes the results.

 ```csharp
 public Result GetPerson(int id)